 b.
 Put sample into the holder with film side down.

 c.
 To put the sample holder back in, put the rod in with pin at 3:00 until it hits the back plate.
 Then turn clockwise until the pin slides into the 4:00 slot.
 Wait for it to pump down for 1 minute.
-Then turn counter clockwise until it stops, then push in.
+Then

 5. Select single-tilt holder (the red light will go off).